gabuuzz/go-wcore/README.md

 # go-wcore
-Simple base to create websites using Golang and MongoDB
+In developpement.
+A base for making websites with Golang and MongoDB